VictorMegir/Image-Segmentation/README.md

 To improve the result of the segmentation i used max, min, and meadian filters on the segmented iamges.

 ### Video
-To test the results i applied the process on a video, using OpenCV using different numbers of clusters.
+To test the results i applied the process on a video, using Gaussian Mixture Models with different numbers of clusters.